will-sauer/bradfieldcs-arch/README.md

 * Lab: Writing a Virtual Operating System
 * An Overview of C, the Portable Assembly Language
 * The Memory Hierarchy

+_Notes: I used C throughout the course for no reason other than the practice; was not based on any technical considerations.
+Also note, there were some sections I skipped (they aren't included in this list) and some labs I didn't complete because they didn't seem totally germane to my longer term goals._